AustinLowey/ml-survivor-winner-predictor/README.md

   <img src="assets/img/s46-predictions-full.png" width="1000"><br>

-- Manually updating S46 data.
+- Manually updated S46 data.
 Future seasons will be automated.
   - Automated approach will leverage LLM-analysis using OpenAI API, similar to how historical contestant descriptions were processed.
 May use episode transcripts and/or web scraped data from the Survivor subreddit.
-- Once a season concludes, the data will be used for the next training iteration of the ML model.
+- Once a season concludes, the data can be used for the next training iteration of the ML model.
--

 ### Model Iteration/Refinement
 Areas to explore in future model iterations: